-UK researchers have examined the accuracy of different methods that have sometimes been used (mostly outside the UK) to identify “clinically insignificant” prostate cancers – those that would not be expected to affect a man during his lifetime (meaning he is likely to die of something else).
+UK researchers have examined the accuracy of different methods that have sometimes been used (mostly outside the UK) to identify "clinically insignificant" prostate cancers not expected to affect a man during his lifetime, meaning he's likely to die of something else.

-Monitoring a man (known as “active surveillance”) can often be the preferred course of action with a low risk cancer.
-However, with this in mind, prostate cancer is a leading cause of cancer-related deaths in men – therefore doctors need to be sure that the cancer really is low risk.
+Monitoring a man (known as "active surveillance") is often the preferred course of action with a low-risk cancer.
+But prostate cancer is a leading cause of cancer-related deaths in men – so doctors need to be sure the cancer really is low risk.

 There have been a number of methods proposed for identifying clinically insignificant cancers.
 The researchers used these methods to see how reliable they would have been at accurately diagnosing the severity of cancer in a large series of men who had their prostate removed at one UK hospital.

 None of the methods were accurate at predicting clinically insignificant prostate cancer.
 They only accurately identified up to half of men with clinically insignificant prostate cancer, which, as the researchers pointed out, is akin to trying to predict the toss of a coin.

 The research highlights the uncertainty that exists.
 And as the authors suggest, when doctors discuss active surveillance with patients, they should explain the uncertainty around predicting the stage or grade of the cancer.

 The study was carried out by researchers from University of Cambridge and Cambridge University Hospital NHS Foundation Trust, and was funded by the National Institute for Health Research and the National Cancer Research ProMPT (Prostate Cancer: Mechanisms of Progression and Treatment) collaborative.